m0re4u/FuzMusic/README.md

 - cmeans clustering(from [scikit-fuzzy](https://github.com/scikit-fuzzy/scikit-fuzzy))
 - [~~ishibuchi classification maybe?~~](http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.294.6338&rep=rep1&type=pdf)

+Note that the Last.fm API is veeery slow, so be doing the preprocessing yourself would take a lot of time

 -----
 ### Defuzzification (and returning albums based on clusters of tags)
 - Get an album from other user in the same cluster(collaborative) - but then why cluster and not just lookup the closest user?